hawowha/Roblox-memory-injector-executor-source-of-worker.cpp/README.md

 ## ⚠️ Disclaimer

 **This project is for educational and research purposes only.**
-- Violates Roblox Terms of Service
-- May result in account banning
 - Use at your own risk

 ## Features